 Rachel Brice studied directly with Jill Parker, she also has a background in traditional bellydance of several years.
 One of her main fusion elements is yoga and she is rumored to have said in a workshop that while in India she saw women weaving who seemed otherworldly in their speed and movements because they did it all day everyday.
 She supposedly said that she takes simple bellydance movements and drills them a minimum of 100times a day in order to achieve the otherworldly quality associated with her isolations.
 This clip is from when she was touring with the bellydance superstars, the association with this is a part of why she is such a recognizable name in bellydance, and indeed the first dancer who's name I knew.

-Kami Liddle and Zoey Jakes at the Massive Spectacular, 2 very different personal styles interpreting the same tribal fusion choreography.
-This song is a great one for fusion bellydance because it unites the dance elements: Arabic singing and traditional beats (you see them do a nod to it when the beledi beat comes to the front of the music) and then electronica style remixing.
+Kami Liddle and Zoey Jakes at the Massive Spectacular, 2 very different personal styles interpreting the same fusion choreography.
+This song is a great one for fusion bellydance because it unites the dance elements: Arabic singing and traditional beats (you see them do a nod to it when the beledi/ masmoudi saghir rhythm comes to the front of the music) and then electronica style remixing.

 Eventually, as you slide across the scale farther and farther away from bellydance and have fewer of those Arabic elements involved it becomes contemporary bellydance fusion, this is a beautiful example performed by Ava Fleming.
 It still gives me chills.

 With any kind of fusion it's important to have a solid understanding of they styles one is putting together and how the elements of one's production (music, dance, costume, maybe props, we don't usually have the luxury of lighting or set ^_~) work together to present the same feeling/message.
-Ultimately though, if you are being true to yourself just remember that......
+Ultimately though, if you are being true to yourself and respectful of the cultures of origin just remember that......

 and keep on dancing!